holtzmanjon/holtzmanjon.github.io/research/research.md

  For my dissertation, I did cosmological calculations using linear perturbation theory to calculate observational predictions for large scale structure and cosmic microwave background anisotropies ([Holtzman 1989](https://ui.adsabs.harvard.edu/abs/1989ApJS...71....1H/abstract)).
+These calculations were used to interpret cosmic microwave background observations from COBE, but were soon superceded by much faster calculators.
+Subsequent papers focussed  on models with a mix of cold and hot dark matter ().
 I still maintain a strong interest in understanding the interplay between cosmology and the formation and evolution of galaxies.